-To overcome the above shortcomings, some researchers have introduced the self-supervised learning strategy, which only needs photometric stereo images, rather than pairs with ground truth surface normals \cite{taniai2018neural,kaya2021uncalibrated,li2022neural}.
-Taniai and Maehara \cite{taniai2018neural} first proposed a self-supervised convolutional network that takes the whole set of images as input, namely IRPS.
-The model directly outputs surface normals by minimizing the reconstruction loss between observed and re-rendered images, rather than minimizing the distance between predicted and ground truth surface normals.
-Furthermore, IRPS \cite{taniai2018neural} avoids the unfixed number of input photometric images through its physics-based rendering approach.
-However, IRPS suffers from expensive computation \cite{zheng2020summary} and fails to model inter-reflections.
-Moreover, its loss function is not robust and is susceptible to noise and outliers \cite{kaya2021uncalibrated} because the surface normals are initialized by using the Lambertian assumption \cite{Woodham1980Photometric}.
+Taniai and Maehara \cite{taniai2018neural} first proposed a self-supervised convolutional network that took the whole set of images as input, namely IRPS.
+The model directly generated surface normals by minimizing the reconstruction loss between re-rendered images obtained via the rendering equation and input images.
+Furthermore, IRPS \cite{taniai2018neural} avoided the unfixed number of input photometric images through its physics-based rendering approach.
+However, IRPS suffered from expensive computation \cite{zheng2020summary} and failed to model inter-reflections.
+Moreover, its loss function was not robust and susceptible to noise \cite{kaya2021uncalibrated} because the surface normals were initialized by using the Lambertian assumption \cite{Woodham1980Photometric}.
 Therefore, IRPS was further extended by Kaya \emph{et al.} \cite{kaya2021uncalibrated} to deal with inter-reflection by explicitly modeling the concave and convex parts of a complex surface.
-However, both \cite{taniai2018neural,kaya2021uncalibrated} implicitly encode the specular components as features of the network and fail to consider shadows in the rendering process.
+However, both \cite{taniai2018neural,kaya2021uncalibrated} implicitly encoded the specular components as features of the network and fail to consider shadows in the rendering process.
 To solve the limitations, Li \emph{et al.} \cite{li2022neural} proposed a coordinate-based deep network to parameterize the unknown surface normal and the unknown reflectance at every surface point.
-The method learns a series of neural specular basis functions to fit the observed specularities and explicitly parameterizes shadowed regions by tracing the estimated depth map.
+The method learned a series of neural specular basis functions to fit the observed specularities and explicitly parameterized shadowed regions by tracing the estimated depth map.
 However, the method may fail in the presence of strong inter-reflections.

-In summary, self-supervised photometric stereo models relax the requirement of massive 3D data sets.
-We believe that the future directions of self-supervised photometric stereo are to develop more accurate rendering equations, generate more desirable reconstructed images, and improve the effective convergence of reconstructed loss.
+In summary, self-supervised photometric stereo models alleviate the demand for extensive 3D data sets.
+However, these self-supervised models face computational burdens due to their relatively large parameter sizes, which may restrict their applicability in industrial settings.
+We envision that future progress in self-supervised photometric stereo will involve the refinement of rendering equations for increased accuracy, the creation of more lightweight models, and the enhancement of the efficiency of reconstruction loss.